csjoshc/csjoshc.github.io/notes/General/CS50x2019/flask.md

 Then, in the browser you would append a ?name=myname to the url to simulate a GET request - and this would dynamically update the website to use that name.

 For other requests, such as the submission, we can implement separate request listeners.
+You can also set methods to allow both GET and POST, and include a if switch in the associated method to handle the page load or submission, respectively.

 ```python
 @app.route("/nextpage", methods=["POST"])